Gasteria batesiana 'Variegata'

 Knoppies Gasteria, Knoppies Beestong

-Gasteria batesiana f. variegata is a charming succulent, up to 4 inches (10 cm) tall and up to 12 inches (30 cm) in diameter, with green leaves with many tiny, white spots and yellow and creamy-white variegation.
+Gasteria batesiana 'Variegata' is a charming succulent with green leaves with many tiny white spots and stripes in shades of creamy-white, yellow, and pink.
+It grows up to 4 inches (10 cm) tall and up to 12 inches (30 cm) in diameter.
 The inflorescence is simple, rarely branched, and bears up to 1.6 inches (4 cm) long, pink-orange flowers tipped in emerald green.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 These plants are often grouped with Haworthias because the plants have similar cultural requirements.
 Both are attractive, small succulents that can tolerate more shade than many succulents, making them more suitable as houseplants.

 Gasterias are susceptible to fungal infections, which usually appear as black spots on the leaves.
 These result from too much humidity or water on the leaves, but they should not spread too quickly.
 They have a natural defense mechanism against such fungal attacks, attack the invading organism, and seal off the wounded spot.
 In general, any place where Haworthia and Aloe thrive will be hospitable to a Gasteria.

 These succulents are small, shallow-rooted, and relatively slow-growing.
 Therefore, they are often grown in small clusters in wide, shallow dishes.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.

 Learn more at How to Grow and Care for Gasteria.

 This succulent is a variegated cultivar of Gasteria batesiana.